theRealestAEP/Argus/README.md

 *Image source: [Ancient Origins](https://www.ancient-origins.net/myths-legends-europe/argos-panoptes-001044).*

-Argus protects one Linux or macOS host.
-It maps the host, records intended use, builds mechanical sensors, investigates alerts, and applies policy-approved containment.
+Argus is an on device agent that dynamically maps the host, records intended use, builds mechanical sensors, investigates alerts, and applies policy-approved containment.